Ohio State University Logo

 Ohio State University Symbol

 At first, the educational institution was called Ohio Agricultural and Mechanical College.
 Its appearance was hostile to the population due to its agricultural interests and competition for land resources.
-After all, at first, the school was located on the northern outskirts of Columbus – in a farming community.
-Eight years later, Governor Rutherford B. Hayes turned college into a university and expanded its rights, so he had many disciplines and his own sports teams.
+After all, the school was located in a farming community on the northern outskirts of Columbus.
+Eight years later, Governor Rutherford B. Hayes turned the college into a university and expanded its rights, allowing it to offer many disciplines and its own sports teams.

 In September 1873, Ohio State enrolled 24 students.
 In 1879, the first female student graduated from it.
-After it became a university, its name changed to The Ohio State University, where the article “the” is a required part of the official name.
-Since at least the 1990s, this is how NFL players have presented themselves, emphasizing that this is a higher education institution.
+After it became a university, its name was changed to Ohio State University, which requires the article “the” in the official name.
+Since at least the 1990s, NFL players have presented themselves this way, emphasizing that it is a higher-education institution.

 What is Ohio State University?

 In the 1880s, graduate students began to study at the university.
-In 1891, a legal direction appeared in it.
+In 1891, a legal direction appeared.
 Later, journalism, trade, commercial, veterinary, optometric, dental, and general medical colleges were opened.
-In 1916, the university received membership of the Association of American Universities.
+In 1916, the university was admitted to the Association of American Universities.

 At the same time, the sports department was actively developing, which included many sports clubs.
 They are now NCAA Division I members across all disciplines.
-They are part of the Big Ten Conference, except the women’s hockey team affiliated with the Western Collegiate Hockey Association.
-Players are highly valued: a football club, for example, is worth, according to experts, about $ 1.5 billion, which is considered the largest bet in the United States.
+They are part of the Big Ten Conference, except for the women’s hockey team, which is affiliated with the Western Collegiate Hockey Association.
+Players are highly valued: a football club, for example, is worth, according to experts, about $1.5 billion, considered the largest bet in the United States.

 Ohio State is one of the universities whose clubs have won national championships in all basic men’s sports (soccer, baseball, and basketball).
 They have also won national competitions in rowing, fencing, swimming, volleyball, wrestling, and synchronized swimming.
-The equestrian team became the winner of 8 championships of the Intercollegiate Horse Show Association.
-Although the university and the university sports department have different emblems, they have the same name.
+The equestrian team won 8 Intercollegiate Horse Show Association championships.
+Although the university and sports department have different emblems, they have the same name.
 This is what is reflected in the logos.

 The Seal